| Home Introduction

 from a giant sun lamp.
 But there was no sound.
 It had no

 visible portholes and there was no vapor trail."
+CAR

-BATTERY STEAMS
+BATTERY STEAMS "When

 I got back to my car and checked the engine, I found it